ferrazf/Dumpling/README.md

 ### Expected Usage

-Desired users are restaurant owners and customers:
+Expected users are restaurant owners and customers:

 - Restaurant owners will recieve a SMS when an order is placed.
   - The owners can send a SMS with estimated preparation time to notify customers.